Treviño enclave: Current status of the enclave

-The status of the enclave of Treviño has long been the subject of bitter contention between the autonomous government of Castile and León and the governments of the Basque Country, especially the provincial government of Álava.
-The drive to integrate the enclave into Álava extends to nearly the whole political spectrum in Álava, such as the regional branch of the right-of-center PP, who differ with their co-partisans in Burgos on the matter.
+The status of the enclave of Treviño has long been the subject of bitter contention between the autonomous government of Castile and León and the government of the Basque Country, especially the provincial government of Álava.
+The drive to integrate the enclave into Álava extends to nearly the whole political spectrum in Álava, such as the regional branch of the right-of-centre PP, who differ with their co-partisans in Burgos on the matter.
 Inmaculada Ranedo of the PP, the mayor of Condado de Treviño, as of July 2008 leant toward at least cooperation with Álava, but she chose to let the governments at higher levels sort out the issues linked to its formal status.

-The inhabitants of the enclave receive many of their services (health, education, etc.) in Vitoria-Gasteiz, but they pay tax to the Spanish central tax office, and not to the autonomous Basque one, at least since 1833 (new Spanish administrative distribution).
-During the last 100 years of litigation, the population in the enclave has unequivocally inclined towards the annexation of Treviño to Álava, as expressed by vote or as demanded by its municipal institutions.
-In 1940, just after the start of the Francoist regime, a plebiscite in the enclave, conducted by the Civil Government of Burgos, showed 98% support for the integration of Treviño into Álava, however that was not acted upon.
-The last 1998 popular vote supported a referendum on the issue, but so far the regional council of Castile and León has repeatedly rejected local claims.
+The inhabitants of the enclave receive many of their services (health, education, etc.) in Vitoria-Gasteiz, Álava, but they pay tax to the Spanish central tax office, and not to the autonomous Basque one, at least since 1833 (new Spanish administrative distribution).
+During the litigation since the formation of the enclave, its population has unequivocally inclined towards the annexation of Treviño to Álava, as expressed by vote or as demanded by its municipal institutions.
+In 1940, just after the start of the Francoist regime, a plebiscite in the enclave, conducted by the Civil Government of Burgos, showed 98% support for the integration of Treviño into Álava; however, that was not acted upon.
+The last popular vote held in the namesake municipality in 1998 supported holding a referendum on the issue, but this was rejected by the Spanish government officials as invalid, "as if it did not exist".
+The regional council of Castile and León has repeatedly rejected local claims.

 Language

 Many of the local place names in the enclave are of Basque origin, especially in the central and eastern parts.
 The Basque language is supposed to have been spoken in the enclave up to the late 18th century.
-As late as 1810, a French civil servant, Eugène Coquebert de Montbret, pinpointed La Puebla as the southernmost Basque speaking town in Álava on a map showing Basque language boundaries.
+As late as 1810, a French civil servant, Eugène Coquebert de Montbret, pinpointed La Puebla as the southernmost Basque-speaking town in Álava on a map showing Basque language boundaries.

 There is no formal recognition of Basque (official in all of Álava, but not in Treviño).
 An ikastola (Basque language school), Argantzon Ikastola, was created in La Puebla in 2003.
 The main Basque education journal (Hik Hasi) claims an enrollment of children originating from the following locations: Tuyo, Grandival, Añastro, Burgeta, Pangua, Miranda, Araico, San Esteban, and Vitoria, all located in Treviño or surrounding areas.
 At any rate, local councils have agreed to promote Basque in their towns.

-According to a 2012 linguistic study 22% of the population can speak Basque, and another 17% understands (but does not speak) the language.
+According to a 2012 linguistic study 22% of the population can speak Basque, and another 17% understand (but do not speak) the language.
 Basque is more prevalent among younger people, as 65% of those under 16 are bilingual.